FarronF/limerick-council-meetings/meetings/2018/01/16-Meeting of the Cultural SPC/Minutes - Meeting of the Cultural SPC - 12 December 2017.md

 The events were established in 2007 by local communities, in partnership with Cork City

-Council and other statutory agencies in response to what had become a difficult night for--- 5
+Council and other statutory agencies in response to what had become a difficult night for
+---
+5

 these communities; a night synonymous with litter and dumping, illegal fires and serious